 - 3.1.
 Permitted Uses.
 The application is in compliance.
-The HC district, pursuant to \$\int\{16-4.12(a)}\$, permits a variety of uses, including but not limited to retail sales, banks, restaurants and shopping centers.
+The HC district, pursuant to \$\int{16-4.12(a)}\$, permits a variety of uses, including but not limited to retail sales, banks, restaurants and shopping centers.
 As such, the proposed restaurant is a permitted principal use.
-However, the proposed drive-through facility is a conditional use pursuant to \$\int\{16-4.12(b)}\$. - 3.2.
+However, the proposed drive-through facility is a conditional use pursuant to \$\int{16-4.12(b)}\$. - 3.2.
 Conditional Use Standards for Drive-Through Facilities.
-The plans exhibit substantial changes to the vehicular circulation and access and the plantings/buffering.
-It appears that these changes require a renewed consideration of the previously granted d(3) conditional use variance, specifically as it relates to the consideration of direct highway access and the degree to which drive-through elements are visually-screened through plantings.
+The Board should determine if the plans exhibit substantial changes to the vehicular circulation and access and the plantings/buffering; it and if these changes are substantial enough to require a renewed consideration of the previously granted d(3) conditional use variance, specifically as it relates to the consideration of direct highway access and the degree to which drive-through elements are visually-screened through plantings.
 Section 6-6.1(m) identifies four (4) conditions for a restaurant drive-through window.
 The application does not comply with three out of these four conditions.
 Variances are required pursuant to NJSA 40:55D-70.d(3).
-Each of these conditions, and the applications level of compliance, is identified below. - a) A drive-through window for a restaurant shall be permitted only if the subject restaurant is part of a shopping center or is otherwise associated with a shopping center with direct vehicular access thereto; - The proposed restaurant still is not part of a shopping center and therefore does not meet this condition.
+Each of these conditions, and the applications level of compliance, is identified below.

+- a) A drive-through window for a restaurant shall be permitted only if the subject restaurant is part of a shopping center or is otherwise associated with a shopping center with direct vehicular access thereto; - The proposed restaurant still is not part of a shopping center and therefore does not meet this condition.
 The Board previously granted variance relief for this standard.
-No additional relief is required. - b) A drive-through window for a restaurant shall be permitted only if the subject restaurant does not have direct driveway vehicular access to a public street; - The proposed restaurant will still have direct driveway vehicular access to Routes 206 and 518; however, the configurations of the direct access have changed since the prior approval.
-The Board previously granted variance relief for this standard to allow "right-in/right-out" driveway from Route
+No additional relief is required. - b) A drive-through window for a restaurant shall be permitted only if the subject restaurant does not have direct driveway vehicular access to a public street;